-Some of the problems that you may face while working with Microsoft’s PowerPoint application can be audio and video problems.
-PowerPoint users report, sometimes, that when they send their presentation through e-mail, the recipients are unable to play the presentation.
+Some of the problems you may face while working with Microsoft’s PowerPoint application can be audio and video problems.
+PowerPoint users report, sometimes, that when they send their presentation through e-mail, the recipients are unable to play the presentation, and they see Cannot Play Media error message.
 It just refuses to load.
-Although the problem is rarely experienced it can be a cause of concern in certain cases.
-If your Audio and Video does not play in PowerPoint then this post will walk you through the process of troubleshooting audio and video playback and compatibility in PowerPoint.
+Although the problem is rarely experienced, it can be a cause of concern in some instances.

 Audio and Video does not play in PowerPoint

-If the media format of your presentation has compatibility issues with other devices then, the Optimize Compatibility option will flash on your computer screen.
-If the option doesn’t appear, it means the presentation is fully compatible and you can readily share the presentation.
+If the media format of your presentation has compatibility issues with other devices, the Optimize Compatibility option will flash on your computer screen.
+If the option doesn’t appear, it means the presentation is fully compatible, and you can readily share the presentation.

-Thereafter, a complete summary of resolutions of potential playback issues will be displayed alongside, a list of the number of occurrences of media in the presentation.
+After that, a complete summary of resolutions of potential playback issues will be displayed alongside a list of the number of media occurrences in the presentation.
 It will also list the causes of playback issues.

-If you have linked videos attached to your presentation, ‘Optimize for Compatibility’ feature will request you to embed them.
+If you have linked videos attached to your presentation, the ‘Optimize for Compatibility’ feature will request you to embed them.
 For doing so, select ‘View Links.
-Then, to embed a video simply select Break Link option for desired links.
+Then, to embed a video, select the Break Link option for desired links.

 You need to ensure that you have the requisite Codecs installed on your Windows system.

-As you know, when you have a lot of files piled up in your TEMP folder, the PowerPoint app can slow down dramatically.
+As you know, when you have many files piled up in your TEMP folder, the PowerPoint app can slow down dramatically.
 To avoid this situation, check periodically for unwanted files and delete them in your TEMP folder.
 For locating your TEMP folder, try this!

 Close PowerPoint and all other programs you are using.
 Now, click Start > Run.
 Then, in the Open box that appears to enter the following text, %temp% and hit OK.
 Select the .tmp files, and then press DELETE.

 4] Convert the affected media files